 - External storage: USB HDD support (only works with PS4 games)

 First, we need to address the elephant in the room.
 The PS5 looks a lot funkier than its predecessors with a slim, curved design that almost resembles a modern sculpture.
-It’s also quite large, coming in at 15.4″ tall, 10.2″ deep, and 4.0″ wide.
-The Digital Edition is a bit slimmer, thanks to the lack of an optical drive, but that only shaves about 12 millimeters off its size.
+It’s also quite large, coming in at 15.4″ tall, 10.2″ deep and 4.1″ wide.
+The Digital Edition is a bit slimmer thanks to the lack of an optical drive, but that only shaves about 12 millimeters off its width.
 However, the PS5 is definitely slimmer than the Series X, and gamers will be able to choose whether they want to set the system up horizontally or vertically.

 Whether you love the convenience of digital gaming or prefer having a hard copy of every game you play, Sony has got your back.
-There will be two different versions of the PS5 upon release, one that includes a disc drive and one that does not.
+Two different versions of PS5 are available, one that includes a disc drive and one that does not.

-Sony has now announced over 25 new titles for the PS5, including sequels and spinoffs to some of their most popular franchises.
-Launch titles will include Assassin’s Creed Valhalla, NBA 2K21, Outriders, Godfall, and Marvel’s Spider-Man: Miles Morales.
+Sony has released over 25 new titles for the PS5, including sequels and spinoffs to some of their most popular franchises.
+Launch titles included Assassin’s Creed Valhalla, NBA 2K21, Godfall and Marvel’s Spider-Man: Miles Morales.

-Marvel’s Spider-Man: Miles Morales is one of the biggest launch titles, being described as a stand-alone game that’s somewhere between a sequel and an expansion to Marvel’s Spider-Man.
-Other exciting titles coming in 2020 and beyond include Horizon: Forbidden West, Gran Turismo 7, Oddworld: Soulstorm, Resident Evil 8: Village, and Ratchet & Clank: Rift Apart.
+Marvel’s Spider-Man: Miles Morales was one of the biggest launch titles, described as a stand-alone game that’s somewhere between a sequel and an expansion to Marvel’s Spider-Man.
+Other exciting titles coming in 2021 and beyond include Horizon: Forbidden West, Gran Turismo 7, Oddworld: Soulstorm, Resident Evil 8: Village and Ratchet & Clank: Rift Apart.
 PlayStation Plus has also been revamped, giving PS5 players access to hit PS4 titles such as God of War and Uncharted 4.

-Here’s a full breakdown of games announced for PS5:
+Here’s a full breakdown of launch window games announced for PS5:

 - Marvel’s Spider-Man: Miles Morales